opensearch-project/documentation-website/_dashboards/dashboard/index.md

 ## Creating the dashboard

 You'll use an OpenSearch Dashboards sample dataset to create a dashboard.
 The sample dataset has existing sample visualizations, and you can use those visualizations or create new visualizations for the dashboard.
 For this tutorial, you'll do both.
-Once you've completed this tutorial, you'll have learned the foundations of creating a new dashboard in OpenSearch Dashboards.
+Once you've completed this tutorial, you'll have learned the foundations of creating a new dashboard with multiple panels in OpenSearch Dashboards, similar to the following dashboard.

 ![Dashboard displaying sample dataset visualizations]({{site.url}}{{site.baseurl}}/images/dashboards/example-dashboard.png)